Despite not being the most well-known in Europe, there are plenty of great places to visit in Albania.

 Theth is one of the lesser-known places in Albania, but it’s one you should check out if you’re in the country for a decent amount of time.

 Located in the mountainous north of the country, Theth is a place full of outstanding natural beauty.
-Theth National Park is one of the most parts of Albania, and might just be the most beautiful of all, which is some statement.
+Theth National Park is one of the most parts of Albania, and might just be the most beautiful of all.

 If you’re a nature lover, you’ll love spending time here as you can wander around the many trails, such as the Valbona to Theth hike, and admire the beauty all around you.

 If you’re feeling more adventurous, then you can even attempt hiking one of the mountains in the area, such as Thethi, Boga, Razma and Vermoshi.
 All of these places provide spectacular views of the surrounding area and from the top!

 Vlorë is located on Albania’s south coast and is a great place to visit during the summer months.